13 Red flags. Sidestep a narcissist, avoid that sociopathic predator lovebombing, gaslighting, liar worming their way into our lives.

 It’s never easy to grasp the real-deal stark reality of what’s going on in these hijackings.
 There’re the secrets, the subtext, and the hidden motivations of these creatures that are elusive to us.
 When we’re in the initial throes of the struggle to clear the fog to confirm the person we love is a monster, the holiday season is the bitterest time of all for decoding what’s up.

 Divorce from a narcissist or sociopath is required for millions of us.
 So why isn’t there a “Quick Guide” to divorce one of these monsters?
-I know I could have used one when filing and, thankfully winning the annulment I got!
+I know I could’ve used one when filing – and thankfully winning – the annulment I got!

 Divorce is an unavoidable legal procedure if we married a “narcissist”.
 That is to say, if we’re married to a sociopath, we’ll most likely be getting a divorce.
 This dreaded and costly legal process is another one of the frightening inexplicably hellish necessities if we’ve married a conman (or conwoman), a psychopath.